Rishabhanatha: Nirvana kalyanaka

 Rishabhanatha is said to have preached the principles of Jainism far and wide.
-He is suggested to have attained Nirvana or moksha, destroying all four of his ghati-karma.
+He is suggested to have attained Nirvana or moksha, destroying all four of his aghati-karma.
 This is marked as liberation of his soul from the endless cycle of rebirths to stay eternally at siddhaloka.
 His death is believed in Jainism to have occurred on Ashtapada (also known as Mount Kailash) on the fourteenth day of Magha Krishna (Hindu Calendar).
 His total age at that time is suggested to be 84 lakh purva years, with three years and eight and a half months remaining of the third era.
 According to medieval era Jain texts, Rishabhanatha performed asceticism for millions of years, then returned to Ashtapada where he fasted and performing inner meditation to his moksha.
-They further state that Indra came with his fellow gods from the heavens after that, to perform rituals of the place from where tirthankara attend moksh.
+They further state that Indra came with his fellow gods from the heavens after that, to perform rituals of the place from where Rishabhanatha attained moksha.

+Rishabhanatha's successor, Ajitanatha, is said to have been born 50 lakh crore sagara after him.

 In literature

 The Ādi purāṇa, a 9th-century Sanskrit poem, and a 10th-century Kannada language commentary on it by the poet Adikavi Pampa (fl.
 941 CE), written in Champu style, a mix of prose and verse and spread over sixteen cantos, deals with the ten lives of Rishabhanatha and his two sons.
-The life of Lord Rishabhanatha is also detailed in Mahapurana of Jinasena, Trisasti-salaka-purusa-caritra by the scholar Hemachandra, Kalpa Sutra a Jain text containing the biographies of the Jain Tirthankaras, and Jambudvipa-prajnapti.
+In 11th century, Śvetāmbara monk Acharya Vardhamansuri wrote Adinathcharit, an 11000-verse-long biography of Rishabhanatha in Prakrit.
+The life of Lord Rishabhanatha is also detailed in Mahapurana of Jinasena, Trisasti-salaka-purusa-caritra by the Śvetāmbara monk Acharya Hemachandra, Kalpa Sutra (a Śvetāmbara Jain text written by Bhadrabāhu that contains the biographies of some of the Tirthankaras), and Jambudvipa-prajnapti.
 Bhaktamara Stotra by Acharya Manatunga is one of the most prominent prayers mentioning Rishabhanatha.
 There is mention of Rishabha in Hindu texts, such as in the Rigveda, Vishnu Purana and Bhagavata Purana (in 5th canto).
-In later texts, such as the Bhagavatapurana, he is described as an avatar of Vishnu, a great sage, known for his learning and austerities.
+In later texts, such as the Bhagavata Purana, he is described as an avatar of Vishnu, a great sage, known for his learning and austerities.
 Rishabhanatha is also mentioned in Buddhist literature.
 It speaks of several tirthankara and includes Rishabhanatha along with: Padmaprabha, Chandraprabha, Pushpadanta, Vimalanatha, Dharmanatha, and Neminatha.
 A Buddhist scripture named Dharmottarapradipa mentions Rishabhanatha as an Apta (Tirthankara).